Abkhazian railway: Link to Georgia

-There have been proposals to re-establish rail traffic between Russia and the Trans-Caucasian countries of Armenia and Georgia.
-The alternative route through Azerbaijan is significantly longer and not available at all, in the case of Armenia, due to the Nagorno-Karabakh conflict.
+There have been proposals to re-establish rail traffic between Russia and the Trans-Caucasian countries of Armenia and Georgia through Abkhazia.
 Abkhazia and Russia signed a protocol on repairing the Abkhazian stretch in October 1995, but Georgia has long tied the restoration of rail traffic with the return of refugees to Abkhazia.
 Negotiations to restore the railway link between Georgia and Abkhazia were held in 2004-2005, but ultimately stalled.

 In late 2012 and early 2013, the new Georgian government under Prime Minister Ivanishvili repeatedly proposed to revamp the Abkhazian Railway and getting it hooked on the Georgian Railways, specifically to appease Armenia, and enabling a commercial link to Russia.
 The proposal sparked domestic and international discussion in Armenia (the country with the most commercial interest in such a connection), in Azerbaijan (which has fears it enables Russia with a more efficient military transport to its base in Gyumri, Armenia) and in Russia (Russian Railways owning the Armenian-based South Caucasus Railways).

 The Abkhaz authorities first reacted dismissively to cooperate with such initiative, but later changed their tone.
 Azerbaijan shortly threatened with consequences for the Baku–Tbilisi–Kars railway connection, then due completion at the end of 2013, and suggested raising the gas price charged to Georgia.
-In Georgia there is still sharp opposition to reopen this railway link.
+In Georgia the idea of the railway being reopened on the occupied territories still faces significant opposition.